Higher Order Topological Insulator via Periodic Driving: Results

 \subsubsection{Chern number and edge modes}

 To identify the Floquet topological phase transition, we calculate the Chern number $C_{n}$ of the bulk band following Ref.~[\onlinecite{fukui2005chern}].
-The Chern number of the upper band is shown as a function of driving amplitude $A$ in Fig.~\ref{G}(d).
-As the periodic drive is turned on ($A\neq 0$), due to broken $\mathcal{T}$, we see a sudden jump of $C_n$ from $0$ to $1$ where the system becomes a FTI with counter propagating dispersive edge modes.
-We present the band structure in a $y$-directed slab geometry in Fig.~\ref{G}(e) where the edge modes are clearly visible for $A=1.0$.
-Similar edge modes have been found in case of graphene which becomes a FTI in presence of external periodic drive~\cite{usaj2014irradiated,perez2014floquet}.
+The Chern number of the upper and lower band is shown as a function of driving amplitude $A$ in Fig.~\ref{G}(d).
+As the periodic drive is turned on ($A\neq 0$), due to broken $\mathcal{T}$, we see a sudden jump of $C_n$ from $0$ to $1$ for the upper band and $0$ to $-1$ for the lower band where the system becomes an FTI with counter propagating dispersive edge modes.
+We present the band structure in a $y$-directed slab geometry in Fig.~\ref{G}(e) where the edge modes are visible for $A=1.0$.
+Similar edge modes have been found in the case of graphene which becomes an FTI in presence of external periodic drive~\cite{usaj2014irradiated,perez2014floquet}.

-The first jump of $C_n$ from $+1$ to $-1$ takes place for $A=3.35$ where the band inversion occurs.
+The first jump of $C_n$ for the upper band (lower band) from $+1$ to $-1$ ($-1$ to $+1$) takes place for $A=3.35$ where the band inversion occurs.
 Similar Floquet topological phase transition also occurs for higher values of $A$ ($A=7.3$), as can be seen from Fig.~\ref{G}(d), which again brings the concomitant band inversion.
-Note that, the value of $C_n$ is ill defined near the points $A=2.4$ and $5.5$ where the Hamiltonian itself is vanishingly small due to the vanishing of Bessel function $\mathcal{J}_0$~\cite{mikami2016brillouin}.
+Note that, the value of $C_n$ is ill-defined near the points $A=2.4$ and $5.5$ where the Hamiltonian itself is vanishingly small due to the vanishing of Bessel function $\mathcal{J}_0$~\cite{mikami2016brillouin}.
 Those points are marked by red dots in Fig.~\ref{G}(d).
+This behavior persists even one takes into consideration the higher order terms in $1/\omega$~\cite{mikami2016brillouin}.